Beth discovers inner strength when she loses what she loves most.

 She would wear a camera and the cops would be close by so an arrest could go down while it was happening.
 She and her parents agreed to it.
 What a great beginning for her journalism career and she wasn't afraid, just excited about doing something to make a difference.

-Her parents had dug up a black light and she turned it on.
+Her parents had found o vintage black light and she turned it on.
 The curtain sheers were like a mist over the sky.